yeehaa123/elab/h2020/proposal/OverLab_DH_Johanna.md

 - to create an independent place outside the department structure of the university
 - a room that enables, allows to experiment

+*tags: design thinking, self-reflexivity, sustainable environment, collaboration, inclusion, amateurism, learning culture, motivation and integreation*

 > Thus, when we think of the factory of the future we should rather think of it as scientific laboratoria, art academies and libraries and discotheques instead of our contemporary factories.
-And the apparatushuman (Apparatmenschen) of the future we have to imagine as an academic rather than a craftsmen, worker or engineer.
-(Flusser 2002b: 170)
+And the apparatushuman (Apparatmenschen) of the future we have to imagine as an academic rather than a craftsmen, worker or engineer. *Flusser 2002b: 170*

+>However, because these entities represent exceptions to the principle of organizing our research programs within regular academic channels, they may create unique challenges that must be addressed in order for them to succeed.
+*Establishing and Managing Independent Laboratories, Institutes and Centers*

 Summary of the project

 The future of research lies more and more in collaborations between disciplines and fields, between public and private partnerships, practice and theory, between classic methodology and flexible theory, co-creation and collaborations.
 However, the interdisciplinary researcher enters work spaces which are not built by or for them.
 Where artists use their atelier, designers their studio and scientists their lab for experimentation, testing and collaboration, the embedded researcher enters a traditional, disciplinary university environment.